robert-bills/maker-projects/stoplight-status-indicator/README.md

 In true maker fashion, though, my status confirmation still lives on a breadboard on my desk.

 I iterated the design and the code for about a year and a half.
-The last major update was somewher in 2019.
+The last major update was somewhere in 2019.
 Six years later, it still works beautifully.

 ---